 • Target market, i.e. business fleet rentals, travelers, vehicle repair or insurance customers, hotel guests, etc.

-In some cases the business owner may decide it is simplest to purchase a franchise.
+In some cases the business owner may decide it is simplest to purchase a franchising business plan.
 In that case, the financial information will include the franchise purchase price, required cash investment, and financing arrangements.
 Most franchise agreements include a marketing analysis, training and development, and ongoing marketing assistance.
 Whether buying a franchise or starting an independent auto rental business, the business plan needs a clear statement of mission and objectives, business description, thorough analysis of the target market, sales plan, a financial plan, operating plan, and a description of relevant management experience and expertise.

 Need help with developing a car rental business plan?
-OGS Capital (https://www.ogscapital.com/) has a team of consultants prepared to advise business owners every step of the way.
+OGS Capital (https://www.ogscapital.com/) has a team of business consultants prepared to advise business owners every step of the way.
 Simply complete the online contact form to get the process started.

 Illustrative business plan samples